ZertoPublic/Z4K/docs/PredeploymentValidation.md

 2. Extract the tar package within one of the pods in the cluster you will install Z4K on.

->   Use the following command to extract to local path:
+>   Use the following command to extract the tar package to the local path:

 >  ``
 >  tar -xvf pre_deployment_validator.tar
 >  ``

-3. Execute the Z4K Pre-Deployment Validator using the following command:
+3. Execute the Z4K Pre-Deployment Validator tool using the following command:

 >  ``
 >  bash ./Z4K_pre_deployment_validator.bash